 and then share my knowledge with all of you!

-disclaimer: this post contains affiliate links. if you make a purchase using one of my links, i will receive a small commission at no additional cost to you.
+Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
+If you choose to make a purchase using my Amazon links, I will receive a small commission at no additional cost to you.

 no matter what instructions you follow, thankfully you need roughly the same supplies, which are as follows: